-Show committee position descriptions are available to current members in the files section of the MAC Yahoo group.
+Show committee position descriptions are available to current members in the files section of the MAC groups.io.

 Course Builder